Gary Wehrkamp: Shadow Gallery

 Wehrkamp left The Boxtops in 1993 to join the progressive rock band Shadow Gallery.
 Since then Wehrkamp has been a composer, as well as performing guitars, keyboards and vocals in the band.

 He also manages the day-to-day affairs for Shadow Gallery and their publishing company, ROOM V MUSIC.

 Shadow Gallery has released seven albums worldwide through Magna Carta Records (until 2003) and Inside Out.
 The band has been noted as one of the most important and innovative progressive metal bands to come out in the last decade.

-“Shadow Gallery is a band with an extremely loyal fanbase, an irrefutable integrity, and a unique sound that will doubtlessly guarantee its continued existence for years to come.”
+"Shadow Gallery is a band with an extremely loyal fanbase, an irrefutable integrity, and a unique sound that will doubtlessly guarantee its continued existence for years to come."

 Other projects

 Wehrkamp has been a musician, composer, producer, or engineer on over 250 albums throughout the past three decades.
 Some of these most notable projects are:

-Wehrkamp wrote an original score for the Steve Coombs film, A Walk in the Park, which premiered in NYC on June 11, 2001.
+Wehrkamp wrote an original score for the film, A Walk in the Park, which premiered in New York City, on June 11, 2001.
 The same year, Wehrkamp was involved in a project called Sounds like Christmas, that featured artists such as John Wetton (King Crimson), Steve Walsh (Kansas), and Trent Gardner (Magellan).

 Wehrkamp has been a guest keyboardist or guitarist on three Arjen Lucassen albums: Ayreon - Flight of the Migrator (2000), Ayreon - Ayreonauts Only (2000), Star One - Space Metal (2002).
 He also provided his engineer skills for the Ayreon Human Equation album (2004).